nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-core-config.rst

 DRC_Disabled(bool, default false)
     Whether to disable the DRC entirely.

+DRC_Recycle_Hiwat(uint32, range 1 to 1000000, default 1024)
+    High water mark for number of DRCs in recycle queue.

 TCP_Npart(uint32, range 1 to 20, default 1)
     Number of partitions in the tree for the TCP DRC.